 The CD simulations reveal the presence of lee waves, undular bores, supercritical leaps, and other features that lie outside of the realm of long-wave theory.
 An advantage of the present model is that these dispersive, short-scale effects can be explored with relative ease.
 One way to gain some insight is to include the previously neglected $O(\mu)$ corrections to the streamfunction in (6.2.11).
-It will be convenient to switch back to the original coordinates, with x and t replacing $\tilde{x}/\mu^{1/2}$ and $\tilde{t}/\mu^{1/2}$, but the reader should keep in mind that the resulting expressions are approximations, valid to $O(\mu)$.
+It will be convenient to switch back to the original coordinates, with x and t replacing $\tilde{x} / \mu^{1/2}$ and $\tilde{t} / \mu^{1/2}$, but the reader should keep in mind that the resulting expressions are approximations, valid to $O(\mu)$.

 One of the most important elements added by dispersion is the ability of disturbances of finite scale to remain stationary in the flow.
 If the position of the step is held constant, these disturbances are governed by the steady form of (6.2.11) with fixed Y_h .
-Integration of this relation respect to x yields where ψ_0 is a constant.
-In contrast to the previous analysis, the upstream flow is not constrained to be parallel.
+Integration of this relation with respect to x yields where ψ_0 is a constant.
+If the upstream flow is independent of x, then ψ_0 can be interpreted as the value of ψ on the potential vorticity front.
+However, in contrast to the previous analysis, the upstream flow is not constrained to be parallel.
 Multiplication of this relation by $\partial Y/\partial x$ and integration with respect to x leads to where M is a constant and